ssbc/tinySSB/README.md

 ![tinySSB logo](doc/_img/tinySSB-banner.png)

-## Overview

 tinySSB is a variation of Secure Scuttlebutt (SSB) [https://scuttlebutt.nz/](https://scuttlebutt.nz/), a radically decentral approach of implementing distributed applications.
-In a nutshell, with SSB we get "social media without servers".
+In a nutshell, with SSB we get "social media without servers".  tinySSB enabes the same, but is able to work in constraint environments thanks to its minuscule packet size of 120B.

 ## How it works